fsvreddit/social-links-bot/README.md

 Otherwise, an array of usernames with their social links (if any) is returned.

 Shadowbanned, suspended and deleted users cannot be retrieved, in which case their username and an error of "SHADOWBANNED" is returned.

+The app deletes its own comments within 2-4 hours of creation.
+My suggested implementation is to install on a private subreddit and watch the comment stream on the subreddit for comments from the app, or proactively check on replies to bot comments (it should take a few seconds at most to act).